 Although PJM signals resources to increase their output, the approved SCED cases are solved with the reserve requirement intact, which dispatches the system to meet the load and reserve requirements eight to ten minutes into the future.
 This results in a discrepancy between the operational need during a spinning event, and the RT SCED solutions.
 PJM's instruction to reserves is to ignore the dispatch signals sent by RT SCED and to instead continue to ramp their units up until the spin event ends.
-The Reserve Certainty Senior Task Force has proposed augmenting existing dispatch signals to include the reserve MW during spin events.
+PJM plans to augment existing automated dispatch signals to include the reserve MW during spin events.

 While PJM recovers from a disturbance during a spinning event, PJM should adjust the operating reserve demand curve (ORDC) for synchronized reserves to ensure that RT SCED does not have a competing objective of immediately replacing reserves that have been paid for, and are being used for their intended purpose.
 Currently, RT SCED has the ability to back down units during events to create available reserves, which counteracts PJM's recovery effort.
 Without such an adjustment, the prices will be artificially inflated, potentially triggering shortage pricing, during the times when reserves are used for their intended purpose.
-For example, shortage pricing was triggered during the spin events on January 29, 2024, and on June 3, 2024.
+For example, shortage pricing was triggered during the spin events on January 29, 2024, June 3, 2024, and July 8, 2024.
 The MMU recommends that PJM adjust the ORDCs during spin events to reduce the reserve requirements by the amount of the reserves deployed.